airbnb/MagazineLayout/README.md

 	- Half-width, third-width, etc. for a grid layout
 - Self-sizing in just the vertical dimension
 - Per-item self-sizing preferences (self-size and statically-size items anywhere in your collection view)
-- Self-sizing headers
+- Self-sizing headers and footers
-- Hiding or showing headers on a per-section basis
+- Hiding or showing headers and footers on a per-section basis
 - Section backgrounds that can be hidden / visible on a per-section basis

 Other features: